Namegata: Climate

 Namegata has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
-The average annual temperature in Namegata is 14.1 °C. The average annual rainfall is 1410 mm with September as the wettest month.
+The average annual temperature in Namegata is 14.1 °C. The average annual rainfall is 1410 mm, with September being the wettest month.
 The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 3.4 °C.

 Demographics

 Per Japanese census data, the population of Namegata has declined over the past 40 years.

 History

-During the Edo period, portions of what later became the city of Namegata were under the control of Asō Domain, a feudal domain under the Tokugawa shogunate.
-The towns of Asō and Tamazukuri were created with the establishment of the modern municipalities system on April 1, 1889.
+During the Edo period, portions of what later became the city of Namegata were controlled by the Asō Domain, a feudal domain under the Tokugawa shogunate.
+The towns of Asō and Tamazukuri were created by establishing the modern municipalities system on April 1, 1889.
 The village of Kitaura was established on April 1, 1955, and elevated to town status on October 1, 1997.
 The three towns merged to form the city of Namegata on September 2, 2005.